WesH0use/AWS_Developer_Notes/Data_Volumes_Development.md

 **For example, you have a billing application and an audit application that runs a few hours behind the billing application.
 By default, records of a stream are accessible for up to 24 hours from the time they are added to the stream.
 You can raise this limit to up to 7 days by enabling extended data retention or up to 365 days by enabling long-term data retention.** For the given use-case, Amazon Kinesis Data Streams **can be configured to store data for up to 7 days and you can run the audit application up to 7 days behind the billing application.**

+## A company has more than 100 million members worldwide enjoying 125 million hours of TV shows and movies each day.
+The company uses AWS for nearly all its computing and storage needs, which use more than 10,000 server instances on AWS.
+This results in an extremely complex and dynamic networking environment where applications are constantly communicating inside AWS and across the Internet.
+Monitoring and optimizing its network is critical for the company.

+## _The company needs a solution for ingesting and analyzing the multiple terabytes of real-time data its network generates daily in the form of flow logs_.
+Which technology/service should the company use to ingest this data economically and has the flexibility to direct this data to other downstream systems?

+**Amazon Kinesis Data Streams**

+Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
+The data collected is available in milliseconds to enable real-time analytics use cases such as real-time dashboards, real-time anomaly detection, dynamic pricing, and more.

+Kinesis Data Streams enables real-time processing of streaming big data.
+It provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
+The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream (for example, to perform counting, aggregation, and filtering).